 Impact on Current & Future Candidates

-A low performing designation indicates that there are serious concerns about the quality of preparation being provided to candidates within an organization.
+A low performing designation indicates that there are serious concerns about the quality of preparation being provided to candidates within an organization or program.
 Providers with deficiencies that warrant the low performing designation threaten to undermine the quality of instruction and leadership in Massachusetts schools and therefore put student learning at risk.
 It is because of this that DESE requires deliberate and swift action to be taken in cases where the low performing designation is conferred.